directus/directus/docs/configuration/data-flows/data-flows.md

 3. Fill in a name for the Data Flow.\
    _Optional: Set a material icon, color, or note to help differentiate the Flow._
 4. Click **"Save"** and you will be taken to the Flow Grid Page, with the Create Trigger Menu open.
-5. Add a name to identify the Trigger, choose the Trigger Type, and fill in Trigger details _(if any)_.
+5. Add a name to identify the Trigger, choose the Trigger Type, and fill in Trigger details as desired.
 6. Click <span mi icon>done</span> in the Menu Header.
 7. On the Trigger Panel, click <span mi>add</span> and the Create Operation Menu will open.
 8. Create a name, select the Operation type, and configure as desired.